jzills/ActionCache/src/README.md

 ## Cache Eviction

 An `ActionCacheEvictionAttribute` can be applied to a controller action.
 Cache eviction occurs at the namespace level.
+One or more namespaces can be used separated by a comma.
 In the example below, both *MyNamespace* and *MyOtherNamespace* would have their entries evicted on a successful execution of the action.

     [HttpDelete]
     [Route("/")]